Most of the improvements we make to our plants are for their benefit. One such improvement is the subject of this post.

 How to mulch?

 If you choose pine bark or compost, the mulch layer should be 2 inches thick.
-A thicker layer will not allow oxygen to enter the soil and mold may develop.
+A thicker layer will not allow oxygen to enter the soil, and mold may develop.
 A thinner layer will perform poorly.

 If we are talking about pine straw, the layer of mulch should be at least 2 inches.
 The optimum thickness of the layer is 3-4 inches.

+The area to be mulched should be at least the diameter of the bush.
 Avoid mulching too close to the stem.
 There should be a gap of about 1 inch between the heuchera stem and the mulch.
 A stem buried in the mulch can begin to rot.

 Bad mulch